Pictal Health — Purpose, Vision and Values

 We aim to increase patients’ confidence and hope, help patients and doctors collaborate and communicate better, and help reduce providers’ feeling of burnout.

-We imagine an amazing future in which visualizing health information is the new standard, patients drive their own health narrative, doctors and patients are true partners, and rates of undiagnosed and misdiagnosed patients plummet as a result.
+We imagine an amazing future in which Pictal Health has helped make personal health visualization the new standard, patients drive their own health narrative, doctors and patients are true partners, and rates of undiagnosed and misdiagnosed patients plummet as a result.

 We speak up; we are not afraid to do the right thing.